 One of the most important ingredients in hummus, other than chickpeas, is tahini.
 If you frequent Middle Eastern restaurants and eat hummus, you know that hummus tastes different at various eateries.
 Some types of hummus have a strong lemon flavor, some have an overwhelming garlic flavor, and some hummus has a spicy tone.
 The inclusion of tahini creates this wide variation in flavors.

-Who Eats Tahini?
+Who Eats Tahini

 As noted, it's actually tahini sauce that is used almost universally in a variety of recipes.
 If you visit Israel, you'll see natives and tourists ladling tahini sauce over pitas packed with falafel, vegetables and sometimes even fries.
 Wikipedia notes that tahini-based sauces are widely used in cuisines in Armenia, Turkey, Iraq, Cypress, Greece, East Asia -- where chefs do use the tahini paste mixed with noodles -- and even in India.
-But, if you want to find tahini in the United States, either in paste or sauce form, you'll find it in Middle Eastern, Greek and Indian grocery stores.
+If you want to find tahini in the United States, either in paste or sauce form, you'll find it in Middle Eastern, Greek and Indian grocery stores.
 It's also readily available online and even at big-box stores.